EmuKit/emukit/_posts/2016-06-09-bayesian-quadrature.markdown

 Next we choose three locations for some initial evaluations to get an initial model of the integrand, also called the initial design.
 Here we use the GP regression model of [GPy](https://github.com/SheffieldML/GPy) since a wrapper already exists in Emukit.
 Note that in BQ we are usually restricted in the choice of the kernel function.
-Emukit at the moment supports the RBF/Gaussian kernel for Baysian quadrature.
+Emukit at the moment supports the RBF/Gaussian kernel for Bayesian quadrature.

 ```python
 import GPy